Density spikes near black holes in self-interacting dark matter halos and indirect detection constraints: Applications to Draco

-We have shown that SIDM thermalization leads to a weaker density spike near a central black hole.
+SIDM predicts a weaker density spike near a central black hole.
 For the satellite galaxies like Draco, the presence of such a spike does not strengthen constraints on the SIDM annihilation cross section unless the black hole mass is much larger than $10^7~{\rm M_\odot}$, which is impossible for those systems given their small masses.
 As estimated in~\cite{Sameie:2019zfo}, the halo mass of Draco is about $2\times10^8~{\rm M_\odot}$ with a $4\times10^{9}~{\rm M_\odot}$ progenitor falling into the tidal field of the Milky Way.
-For the Milky Way itself, the central black hole mass is $4\times10^6~{\rm M_\odot}$~\cite{Gillessen:2008qv,Ghez:2008ms}.
-We have checked that the Milky Way's central black hole is not heavy enough to increase the signal strength for an SIDM halo.
-Thus, overall SIDM is less constrained than CDM in the search for annihilation signals from density spikes induced by central black holes.
 In this work, we focus on dark matter annihilations to $b\bar{b}$, as it is one of the most studied channels in dark matter indirect detection, but it's straightforward to extend to other channels as well.
 In addition, we could interpret our results in terms of a specific particle physics model of SIDM, combining with other constraints, see. e.g.,~\cite{Tulin:2013teo,Kaplinghat:2015gha,Bringmann:2016din,Cirelli:2016rnw,Chu:2016pew,Kamada:2018kmi,Chu:2018fzy,Bernal:2019uqr,Kang:2020yul}.
+It is also interesting to note that Draco was considered as a challenging case for SIDM~\cite{Valli:2017ktb,Read:2018pft} as it has the highest dark matter content among the Milky Way satellites, but both dark matter self-interactions and tidal interactions are commonly expected to produce a shallow density core for a satellite galaxy.
+Recent works show the interplay of the two effects could actually lead to an opposite consequence, resulting in a high central density, due to the onset of SIDM core collapse~\cite{Nishikawa:2019lsc,Sameie:2019zfo,Kahlhoefer:2019oyt,Correa:2020qam,Turner:2020vlf}.
+Ref.~\cite{Sameie:2019zfo} uses N-body simulations and demonstrates that the isothermal density profile of Draco shown in the left panel of Fig.~\ref{fig:draco} can be produced in SIDM.